ttruslow/ttruslow.github.io/_posts/2016-4-25-Basic-SocketIO-Application.md

 Now, let's set up our python server file.
 Copy the code shown below and save it in your project file with the title "server.py":
 ![_config.yml]({{ site.baseurl }}/images/3.png)

-And get the rest of our files in place, so that we can run the server and get an HTML page to load without errors.
+After that, get the rest of our files in place so that we can run the server and get an HTML page to load without errors.
 First, we're going to need a folder named "static" and another named "templates" inside of our project file.
 Then, inside of "static" we need to create a folder named "js" where we will store our Javascript code.
 If you have any confusion about the directory structure, just refer to the picture below.

 ![_config.yml]({{ site.baseurl }}/images/4.png)